| 83.62 0.49 (0.59%) | 06-12 16:00 | |||||||||||||

 |||

-Price has closed below its short-term moving average.
-Short-term moving average is currently below mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ SWK ] has closed below the lower bollinger band by 3.5%.
-Although price has broken the lower band and a downside breakout is possible; the most likely direction for [ SWK ] is to continue within current trading range.
-It is unclear right now based on current values.
-53.1% wider than normal.
-The large width of the bands suggest high volatility as compared to its normal range.
-The bands have been in this wide range for 0 days.
-This is a sign that the current trend might continue.
+Price has closed above its short-term moving average.
+Short-term moving average is currently above mid-term; and above long-term moving average.
+From the relationship between price and moving averages: This stock is BULLISH in short-term; and NEUTRAL in mid-long term.[ SWK ] has closed above the upper band by 9.9%.
+If price is in a uptrend band; this upward trend in price might continue.
+However a short term pullback inside the band is likely.Bollinger Bands are 28.3% narrower than normal.
+The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |